eaglerock1337/rc2014/c/tmsim/README.md

 - `intro.c`   - the game introduction & dialogue
 - `ending.c`  - the different game endings
 - `save.c`    - file load/save routines
-- `text.c`    - low-level text printing & text file routines for
+- `text.c`    - base-level text print routines

 I'm sure I'll have some files containing the game data unless I somehow figure out how to avoid needing to store a lot of game text.